OfficialPixelBrush/4Bit-DTL-Computer/4BitDTLComputerNotes.md

 - Move Contents from Register to Register
 - Add Contents of A and B
 - AND, OR, NOT Instruction
+- Note: Unconditional Jumping can be done via loading an address into the Program Counter

 | Hex | Name | Function                                                       | Parameter 1 | Parameter 2 | Total Instruction Length (Nibbles) | Cyclces |
 | --- | ---- | -------------------------------------------------------------- | ----------- | ----------- | ---------------------------------- | ------- |